Tsuziea/Tsuziea/README.md

-# Howdy!
+# Hello there!
-I puzzle to learn, and employ what I learned on the go.
+I puzzle to learn, then employ what I learned on the go, keeping things *simple* and *stupid*.